HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/script_application/build_app_with_script_application/cmd_line_api.md

 -   **`spHelper.getPortletPreference()`**

-    Retrieves the values for the portlet preference that is used for Script Applications.
+    Retrieves the values for the portlet preference that is used for the Script Applications.

     ```
     // Sample using the Promise object calling the then function for the promise object